keel-fi/crosschain-gov-solana-spell-payloads/README.md

 ## Generated SDKs
 The tool uses Codama to generate SDKs for some protocols such as the Metaplex Token Metadata program.
 For verification, others may regenerate these generated SDKs using `yarn generate-clients`.

+NOTE: we currently leave all generated files in for completeness, but would be open to trimming down the generated files if requested.